Tradition Meets Tomorrow: FAOA's Legacy of Leadership

 Bridge: Connecting Expertise to Opportunity

-The Bridge pillar embodies our dedication to connecting FAOs, non-commissioned officer, and international specialists with civilian industries, institutions, and organizations that value their unique international expertise.
-FAO Bridge is the Foreign Area Officer Association’s career transition initiative designed to equip FAOs and internationally focused NCOs for life after military service.
+The Bridge pillar embodies our dedication to connecting FAOs, BAOs, non-commissioned officer, and international specialists with civilian industries, institutions, and organizations that value their unique international expertise.
+FAO Bridge is the Foreign Area Officer Association’s career transition initiative designed to equip FAOs, BAOs, and internationally focused NCOs for life after military service.
 As members approach retirement or separation, FAO Bridge provides structured, high-impact support through a multi-part program that includes:

-Digital Resource Hub – A dedicated space within FAO Connect offering job postings, tools, and educational materials.
+• Digital Resource Hub – A dedicated space within FAO Connect offering job postings, tools, and educational materials.

-FAO Bridge reflects our belief that the leadership, cultural fluency, and problem-solving capabilities FAOs develop in service are not only relevant—but in high demand—across a wide array of civilian careers.
+FAO Bridge reflects our belief that the leadership, cultural fluency, and problem-solving capabilities international specialists develop in service are not only relevant—but in high demand—across a wide array of civilian careers.
 The program exists to help our members carry their mission-driven mindset and global acumen into their next chapter, with purpose and support.

 Sponsor Engagement: Empower and Connect

-Partner with FAOA, which is a non-profit 501(c)19.
+Partner with FAOA, which is a non-profit 501(c)3.
 FAOA is the premier hub of security cooperation and foreign policy experts, including skilled attaches, policymakers, advisors to foreign partners, security cooperation officers, and internationally focused non-commissioned officers.
 Your sponsorship will go towards supporting FAOs and their families through a variety of programs to include scholarships, the FAO Bridge transition program, and support & advocacy programs.
 Engage with our community, support their transition, and align your brand with our mission at key events like the Annual Black Tie Gala and our “FAOs on Tap” community events.
 Leverage this unique collaboration to enhance your strategic goals and support a seamless transition of expertise from military to civilian sectors.